jlebonzec/newmerology/README.md

 ### In general
 Assume a positive mind-set.

-This project is done on free time, don't expect me to reply in the next hour, but don't hesitate to follow up if a week has passed.

-Respecting all those will avoid having comments that could be avoided.
+Remember that this project is done on free time. :-)

 ### Frameworks used
 Various frameworks have been used to ease the development: